Shubham0850/Shubham0850/README.md

 -  ⛓️ **Solana Collective Member** | Solana Collective is a program to help Solana supporters contribute to the ecosystem and work with core teams.

--  📚 **Ethereum Protocol Fellow** ( Oct 2022 - Jan 2023 ) | The Ethereum Protocol Fellowship (formerly Core Developer Apprentice Program) is a program designed to onboard developers to the process through which the protocol development happens.
-It is an opportunity to dive deep into the protocol and learn while also working closely with others on the same learning trajectory as well as the core development community.

 -  🧗‍♀️ Helping folks learn about WEB3 at [LinkedIN](https://www.linkedin.com/in/shubham0850/)